collective/collective.exampledevtools/docs/index.rst

 ================

 The development tools mentioned in this section are deprecated.
-However they can be useful when developing in older Plone versions (that is Plone 3 and older verions).
+However they can be useful when developing in older Plone versions (that is Plone 3 and older).

 The `Products.PDBDebugMode <http://pypi.python.org/pypi/Products.PDBDebugMode>`_ package
 provides a post-mortem debugger on exceptions.
 When an exception happens the Python pdb debugger shows up in the terminal.

-`Products.Clouseau <http://pypi.python.org/pypi/Products.Clouseau>`_ provides a interactive
+`Products.Clouseau <http://pypi.python.org/pypi/Products.Clouseau>`_ provides an interactive
 Python prompt from a Plone site.
-The plone.app.debugtoolbar also provides this functionality, it's recommended to use the debugtoolbar.
+The plone.app.debugtoolbar also provides this functionality.
+It's recommended to use the debugtoolbar.

 `plone.reload <http://pypi.python.org/pypi/plone.reload>`_ allows reloading of source code and zcml